- Reviewed: 26 May 2015, 10:15 NZST

 On 17 July 2014, Malaysia Airlines flight MH17 flying from Amsterdam to Kuala Lumpur was brought down in the area around Torez in the Donetsk region.
 If you have concerns about the safety of airline travel over the territory of eastern Ukraine, you should contact your airline or travel agent.

-Since violent civil unrest (including a number of fatalities) in early 2014, the situation in Kyiv and other western cities has calmed considerably, with a new government assuming power.
-The political and security environment remains unpredictable however, and occasional public protests continue in and around the Parliament building.
+The situation in Kyiv and other western cities is calm however occasional public protests continue in and around the Parliament building.
 Demonstrations elsewhere, including in or around Independence Square, could take place at short notice.

 New Zealanders throughout Ukraine are advised to avoid all protests, demonstrations and large public gatherings as they have the potential to turn violent with little warning.
 We recommend monitoring events through local media and adhering to any instructions issued by the local authorities.

 New Zealanders travelling or living in Ukraine should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders in Ukraine are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.